 Throughout the Gospels, particularly in the Gospel of Mark, Jesus repeatedly asks for secrecy.
 There is reference to the disciples receiving secret teachings, there is reference to Jesus asking people he has healed to keep it a secret, but it is here – after Jesus is outed by Peter as the Messiah – that the call for secrecy is communicated with the most urgency.
 It must not be known that Jesus is the Messiah.
 The reason for this is not entirely clear.
 Jesus even says in the Sermon on the Mount, “People do not light a lamp and put it under a basket.
 Instead, they set it on a lampstand, and it gives light to everyone in the house.”
 And yet in being secretive is this not exactly what Jesus is doing?
 There have been a number of theories to try and explain this secrecy over the centuries.
 The two which seem the most plausible to me, are first of all the ‘my time has not yet come’ argument.
 Which is quite simply the idea that if it was publicly known that Jesus was the Messiah this early on in his ministry, that celebrity attention would get in the way too much, it would hamper his ability to get what he needs done.
 And secondly, or as well as that, there is the prophecy concerning Elijah.

 The Elijah prophecy would have been an issue of particular concern to an early Jewish audience.
 You will remember that for Jesus to qualify as the Messiah he had to tick certain boxes.
 Some of those boxes he was able to subvert and interpret in unique ways, tick creatively if you like.
-But other boxes were so black and white, the criteria to fulfil them so evidently clear, that you could not get around them.
-And one such box was the Elijah prophecy.
+But other boxes were not so black and white, the criteria to fulfil them was not so evidently clear.
+One such box was the Elijah prophecy.
 In the Hebrew Bible the prophet Elijah does not die, but rather at the allotted time he rides his chariot up into heaven.
 And the prophecy comes later, that before the coming of the Messiah, Elijah would return, and his presence would herald in the Messiah’s arrival.
 So, fulfilling that prophecy, ticking that box, had to happen.
 Interestingly, however, how that box is ticked is not agreed upon by the Gospels writers.
 They all agree that all of the boxes have to be ticked, but when it comes to Elijah, they tick the box differently.

 In the Gospels of Mark and Luke, it is here in the transfiguration event that the box is ticked, but for Matthew this brief encounter on the mountain is not good enough, and so he adds in a few verses which link Elijah to John the Baptist.
 For Matthew, the spirit of Elijah was working through John the Baptist, and thus that ticked the ‘Elijah returning’ box more definitively.
 When it comes to fulfilling these Messianic prophecies in the Bible then, we run into a lot of circular arguments.
 Are they being fulfilled because God has a grand plan, and bringing these messianic prophecies to fulfilment through Jesus is that plan in action?
 And we’re not just reading about how it transpired 2000 years on?
 Or does the evolving Jesus narrative in the intervening period between his death and the writing of the Gospels take on a life of its own, and evolve to reflect the demands the Hebrew Bible puts upon it?
 After all, if the Jesus narrative failed to tick those boxes, and reconcile itself sufficiently with the Messianic tradition as found in the Hebrew Bible, the Jesus movement, which in the early days largely consisted of Jewish converts, would have never gained the traction necessary to grow.